BRIKEV/express-jsdoc-swagger-docs/docs/requestBody.md

 # Request body
-To add a [body payload](https://swagger.io/docs/specification/describing-request-body/) to your endpoints with express-jsdoc-swagger, you could add this comments:
+To add a [body payload](https://swagger.io/docs/specification/describing-request-body/) to your endpoints with express-jsdoc-swagger, you could add these comments:

 ```javascript
 /**